-The Carroll AJC in Mid-Maryland has been financially stable based on current funding levels and the current resource sharing agreements.
+The Carroll AJC in Mid-Maryland WDA has been financially stable based on current funding levels and the current resource sharing agreements.
 As funding allocations are redetermined due to the separation of Mid-Maryland into two independent workforce areas, we will examine all options, evaluate impact, and adjust our budget to maintain financial sustainability while remaining responsive to local workforce development needs.
-Carroll Workforce will seek the Technical Assistance (TA) provided by the DOL during this transition and may request a hold harmless provision.
+Carroll Workforce will seek the Technical Assistance (TA) provided by the DOL during this transition and may address a hold harmless provision as advised by MD Labor for the newly independent WDA.